-This manual is intended to provide a description of the LAN CONNECT network FTP data server.
-The LAN CONNECT is an FTP server with at least 2 GB of local memory stored on a removable SD card.
-Data can be accessed over a LAN network as well as directly off the SD card when the card is used with a computer.
+This manual is intended to provide a description of the Shop Floor Automations LAN CONNECT REMOTE CNC network FTP data server.
+The LAN CONNECT REMOTE is an FTP server with at least 2 GB of local memory stored on a removable SD card.
+Data can be accessed over a LAN network as well as from an SD card mounted on the LAN CONNECT REMOTE.